 - A timeline to monitor their progress.

 - Clear and measurable objectives that are relevant to their goals

 What Is the Purpose of a Treatment Plan?

 Treatment plans also help therapists and behavioral health staff with documentation.
-Treatment plans contain essential information about a patient's progress in a clear and organized format with details such as dates, names and measurable goals.
-With this information readily available, writing a progress note becomes an easier part of the job.
+Treatment plans contain essential information about a patient's progress in a clear and organized format, including dates, names and measurable goals.
+With this information readily available, taking a progress note becomes an easier part of the job.